wojingdaile/GiphyApi/README.md

 # GiphyApi
 Simple client for giphy

 this is fork from AXCGiphy.
 Also use STHTTPRequest.
+Async api is based on AFNetroking.